spikerlabs/godog/README.md

 # Godog

+**Notice about spikerlabs fork: only latest golang version is supported.**

 <p align="center"><img src="/logo.png" alt="Godog logo" style="width:250px;" /></p>

 **The API is likely to change a few times before we reach 1.0.0**